 Nearly 50,000 thoughts barrage your mind daily, inundating you with a flood of feelings and emotions: thinking, musing, fantasizing, planning, anticipating, worrying, liking, disliking, remembering, forgetting, evaluating, reacting, story telling and fabricating reality to conveniently fit your own truth.
 You are doing this all day, every day, nonstop mental commentary.
 Even more remarkable, 98% of these are repetitive thought patterns – the same thoughts you had an hour ago, this morning and even yesterday!
 Your mind is whirling like a Merry Go Round, constantly spinning and often returning to the same thought repeatedly, over and over again on a loop.
-For example, I had to catch a flight one evening and over the course of that day, thought about what time I need to leave to the airport 22 separate times.
+For example, I had to catch a flight home one evening from San Francisco and over the course of that day, thought about what time I need to leave to the airport 22 separate times.
 The answer was easy and confirmed the first time I thought about it so was all that incessant thinking necessary?

-You may think you are aware, and even in control, of all this activity buzzing in your head but because you are immersed IN your thoughts, you most likely are not aware of the sheer volume.
+You may think you are aware, and even in control, of all this activity buzzing in your head but because you are immersed in your thoughts, you most likely are not aware of the sheer volume.
 The majority of these thoughts are random and future-oriented, like what shall I have for lunch or what should I wear tonight that float in and out of consciousness like puffy clouds in a blue skyline.
 But many thoughts carry gravitas laced with fear, anxiety, anger and guilt as we dwell in the past or contemplate action in the future.
 Anxiety can be paralyzing, as if we keep texting ourselves: start worrying, details to follow.
 Feelings like rage can relentlessly fuel us as we replay over and over what X said last night or last month or last year (!), simultaneously fantasizing how we are going to get sweet revenge.
 Our mind is on an endless loop, toggling a delicate dance between past and future as we fixate on X. It’s a crazy cocktail of secrets and story telling, dark thoughts and trivia, all mixed up like a fraternity punch bowl.
 It is virtually impossible to fathom the infinite realm of activity in our wildly uncontrollable minds.

 But we manage, quite extraordinarily, to survive the day.
 Our thoughts often exit as quickly as they enter through the revolving door called our mind, sometimes resolving itself simply by the passage of time (we ate lunch, we wore a blue shirt, X moved away).
 The Merry Go Round keeps spinning incessantly, perhaps until lunch time again tomorrow and the identical thought resurfaces.
 But on heavier thoughts – those dark clouds that roll in threatening thunder & lightning and seem to linger forever – we may attach to them and immerse ourselves in the negative energy.
 These harmful thoughts include fear, anger, jealousy, rage, guilt and/or anxiety towards someone or something.
 Our mind can stubbornly cling to these emotions, often unbeknownst to us, causing major tension and stress in our lives.
 The intensity of this negative mental commentary often has emotional triggers which take an immense toll on our mind.
 This often manifests into physical pain, as we suppress it into our body.